Skills reference #

 Three layers #

-All three layers ship as plain markdown — you can read every prompt in src/litmus/skills/ of the installed wheel or the source on GitHub.
+All three layers ship as plain markdown — read any prompt on GitHub, or in the litmus/skills/ directory of your installed copy.

 Workflows #